1. icon-arrow-left

 The American Cancer Society estimates that 1 in 8 men will be diagnosed with prostate cancer.
 Thankfully, prostate cancer is very treatable when it’s caught early.

-Sandip Prasad, MD, director of Urologic Oncology at Atlantic Health, shares why prostate cancer screening is important, when to begin and how genetic testing can guide treatment for men diagnosed with the disease.
+Sandip Prasad, MD, Vice Chair of Urology and Surgical Director of Genitourinary Oncology at Atlantic Health Morristown Medical Center, shares why prostate cancer screening is important, when to begin and how genetic testing can guide treatment for men diagnosed with the disease.

 What is a prostate cancer screening?

 Dr. Prasad explains that an annual prostate cancer screening is fast and easy.
 While many men are concerned about having a digital rectal exam (DRE), it takes only two minutes or so to complete and it gives doctors information about the health of your prostate.
-Screening also includes a simple prostate specific antigen (PSA) blood test, which measures a protein in your bloodstream.
+Screening also includes a simple prostate specific antigen (PSA) blood test, which measures a protein in your bloodstream that helps assess for the presence of prostate cancer.
 The test is typically done once a year, but Dr. Prasad says that if your result is lower, you might need the test once every three or even five years.
-If your PSA levels are high, your doctor might order additional tests to determine the cause.
+If your PSA levels are high, your doctor might order additional tests such as an MRI or other urine or blood tests to determine the cause.
 An elevated PSA level doesn’t always indicate that you have prostate cancer.

 How often are prostate biopsies needed?

-Previously, a patient with a high PSA level would have a prostate biopsy done in a doctor’s office.
+Previously, a patient with a high PSA level would typically have a prostate biopsy done in a doctor’s office.
 Thanks to noninvasive tests such as prostate MRI or urine-based tests that look at prostate cancer risk, many biopsies can now be delayed or avoided.
-Atlantic Health is a leader in prostate MRI and is also home to the first prostate MRI and prostate MRI biopsy programs in New Jersey.
+Atlantic Health is a leader in prostate MRI and is also home to the first MRI-fusion biopsy program in New Jersey.

 “Prostate MRI provides roughly 2,000 pictures of an organ that’s about the size of a plumb,” says Dr. Prasad.
-“It give us an incredibly precise way to find any areas we should biopsy.”
+“It gives us an incredibly precise way to find any areas we should biopsy.”

 Is prostate cancer treatable if it’s caught early?

-Due to advanced prostate cancer screening methods, men are diagnosed and treated earlier.
+Due to advanced prostate cancer screening methods, men are now diagnosed and treated earlier than a generation ago.
 Dr. Prasad says that even for men with advanced disease, treatments can extend their lives for many years.

 How is prostate cancer treated?